Mortgage Basics #Home Buying #Real Estate #Renewal and Refinancing

 Non-traditional homeownership models are gaining traction, offering creative solutions for prospective buyers facing high property prices and interest rates.
 If you’ve considered purchasing a home with your friends or a family member, you’re not alone.

-Of those considering purchasing in a nontraditional way, 22% would choose rent-to-own programs, 21% would consider co-owning with family that isn’t a spouse or partner, and 17% would consider purchasing a home to live in with additional space that they could rent out to someone else.
+Of those who considered alternative home ownership models, 22% would choose rent-to-own, 21% would consider co-ownership with a family member who isn’t a spouse or partner, and 17% would consider purchasing a home to live in with additional space they could rent to someone else.

 The Role of Technology in Shopping for a Home

-This has made the homebuying process more convenient and expanded the options available to buyers, allowing them to explore a wider range of properties and financing options.
-This trend underscores the importance of digital platforms in the homebuying process.
+Most mortgage consumers doing research online were comparing rates (85%).
+Meanwhile, 47% submitted an online mortgage pre-qualification or pre-approval application.
+This has made the homebuying process more convenient and expanded the options available to buyers, allowing them to explore a wider range of properties and financing options all from the comfort of home.
+This trend underscores the importance of digital platforms today in the homebuying process.

 Frequently Asked Questions